mreitschuster/RLbreakout/learning/1_gym/README.md

 # [1.1_gym.py](./1.1_gym.py)
-This is the simplest algo - just taking a random step.
-We visualize it using env.render() and use spyder's debug functionality to walk through the code.

-We see that it never reaches "done".
-This we will fix.
+This is a simple algorithm - just take a random step and render the image and repeat.
+This shows the turn based approach.
+The step hands back the observation, a reward (if we hit a brick) and a done flag.
+We see that the game doesn't reach "done", when the ball is dropped.
+This we fix with a wrapper.

 # [1.2_wrapper.py](./1.2_wrapper.py)
+Wrappers can be seen as extensions and modifications to the environment.
 We add a wrapper that makes sure we reach done=True if we drop the ball.
 For this we need to install stable-baselines3.
 The [EpisodicLifeEnv](https://stable-baselines3.readthedocs.io/en/master/_modules/stable_baselines3/common/atari_wrappers.html#EpisodicLifeEnv) wrapper does this for us.
 It is a Atari specific wrapper.

 [Later](../3_obswrapper) we will implement a custom wrapper that allows us simplify the way the model *sees* the environment, by removing colour and triming the picture.
 And we will add an aimbot - like a HUD for the model telling it where the ball will cut the panel' pane.